OFFICERS AND DIRECTORS

 ERIC M. WARNER

-Martyn Tipping is a consultant to and an advisory board member of Broad Oak Group.
+Martyn Tipping (New York City) is a consultant to and an advisory board member of Broad Oak Group.
 He advises the company on international branding strategy.
 Mr. Tipping is a founding partner of TippingGardner, a Manhattan-based brand design, communication, and visual identity boutique.
 He and Broad Oak founder John Braddock have known each other and worked together since 2004.
 Martyn has overseen high-profile branding projects for clients in all major industries, all over the world.
 He has extensive experience throughout Asia, including Korea.
 Since founding TippingGardner in 2000, Martyn has advised clients including MillerCoors, Starbucks, Kraft, Procter & Gamble, Pfizer, Time Warner Cable, Johnson & Johnson, American Express, Amnesty International, Rainforest Alliance, Verizon, GE, and Eli Lilly.
 Prior to TippingGardner, Mr. Tipping was director of verbal branding at Landor Associates, New York where he led branding programs for a wide array of major corporate clients.
 He holds a master of arts degree in modern languages and social psychology from the University of Cambridge, England and is a former faculty member at Georgetown University, where he taught brand strategy in the MBA program.
 Martyn and his family reside in the New York metropolitan area.

 Angie Kim (Seoul) is a consultant to Broad Oak Group International, LLC.
 Ms. Kim advises the company on creative design, branding, and marketing strategies, including in the food and beverage sector in Korea and throughout Asia.
 Ms. Kim has experience managing cultural foundations, social entrepreneurship, youth program management, music content management, and luxury goods marketing in Korea and Singapore.
 Angie is a co-founder of the non-profit Lighthouse Cultural Foundation, the goal of which is to bring cultural activities to rural areas of Korea and educate youth who exhibit talent in music and art but have limited access to educators.
 Through Lighthouse, she promotes cultural startups in collaboration with venture capital and startup incubation organizations.
 Before founding Lighthouse, Ms. Kim was a member and professor of the Beautiful Mind Charity Organization in Singapore.
 At Beautiful Mind, Angie taught violin to musically talented but physically challenged young musicians and helped them to improve musical skills up to their professional career level.
 She founded Angie Kristine, an online merchandising company in Singapore for luxury baby fashion items and was the marketing director of Rishi Tea Korea in Seoul.
 Before Ms. Kim started her entrepreneurial career, she was concert violinist who played with numerous orchestras in Korea.
 Angie earned bachelor and master of art degrees majoring in music from the Yonsei University School of Music and completed executive MBA coursework in fashion marketing at the Yonsei University College of Human Ecology.
 Ms. Kim currently resides in Seoul with her family.